8 Aug 2022

-People enter loan agreements frequently, whether they are business owners wanting to buy a new piece of machinery or individuals wanting to purchase a new car.
-Loan agreements are binding contracts between parties that specify the terms on which the loan is based and serves to formalises the loan.
+People frequently enter loan agreements, whether they are business owners wanting to buy a new piece of machinery or individuals wanting to purchase a new car.
+Loan agreements are binding contracts between parties that specify the terms on which the loan is based and serves to formalise the loan.
 Loan agreements can be distinguished based on whether they are personal or commercial loans or whether they are bilateral or syndicated loans.
 Despite how common loans are, many do not know how to draft a loan agreement or which terms to look out for when reviewing a loan agreement.

 This article will provide you with a comprehensive overview of how to write a loan agreement by covering the following key points:

 What are the different types of loan agreements?

 Why have a loan agreement?